 Political institutions are the underlying rules by which societies organise themselves.
 These come in three basic categories: the state, the rule of law and accountability.
 The state is a hierarchical, centralised organisation that exercises a monopoly on legitimate force over a defined territory.
 The rule of law is a set of rules of behaviour reflecting a broad consensus in society that is binding to everyone, including the elites.
 It includes human rights., law and order, property rights, and contract enforcement.
 Accountability means that the government is responsive to the interests of society.

 The diversity in political development has mostly been the consequence of differences in living conditions.
-Groups split up and then developed their own ideas and norms.
+Groups split up and then developed their own ideas and norms to cope with their specific environment.
 Groups also had contact with each other.
-This was another important incentive for change.
-Still, societies that were far apart, found remarkably similar solutions for their political orders.
+This was another incentive for change.
+Still, societies that were far apart, found similar solutions for their political orders.
 Nearly every society had been organised along kinship at first.
-As rules became more complex, most societies developed states based on impersonal forms of governance like centralised bureaucracies.
+As societies became larger and more complex, most developed states with impersonal forms of governance like rule-based centralised bureaucracies.

 Featured image: cover of The Origins of Political Order